 - Establish our executive compensation philosophy, strategies, policies and programs to enable the Company to attract, retain, deploy and motivate key talent necessary to meet current and future needs of the enterprise, and to ensure the Company's compensation policies and programs are aligned with shareholder interests (including total shareholder return) and company performance as compared to relevant peer group companies. - Review and approve the compensation, including salary, annual incentives, long-term incentives, equitybased awards and all other executive benefits for the CEO.
-The Compensation and Human Capital Committee then reports the CEO actions taken to the full Board. - Has sole authority to determine the CEO's corporate goals and objectives relevant to their compensation and evaluate their performance against those goals and objectives. - Review and approve compensation, including salaries, annual incentives, long-term incentives, equitybased awards and all other executive benefits for all executive officers. - Review and approve executive compensation and benefit programs including the Company's executive incentive compensation plans, equity-based plans and executive pension and welfare plans. - Review broad-based employee benefit programs and recommend to the Board proposals for adoption, significant amendment or termination of such plans. - Review the potential risks associated with our compensation policies, incentive plans and programs, and whether such policies, plans and programs incentivize unnecessary and excessive risk taking.
-Review any material, non-recurring discretionary bonus pool programs for broad employee groups. - Exercise all powers and discretion vested in the Board under our equity compensation plans, including the authority to grant awards. - Assist the Board in its oversight of our key programs, policies and strategies related to its management of human capital resources, including recruitment, development and retention of personnel, talent management, and diversity, equity and inclusion. - Oversee the succession and development plans (including succession plans for emergencies) for the CEO and other executive officers.
-For clarity, succession and development planning (including for emergencies) for the CEO will be overseen by the independent members of the Board unless all independent directors are also members of the Compensation and Human Capital Committee. - Approve the content of CIC plans or arrangements for employees. - Issue a report to the shareholders as required by the rules of the SEC for inclusion in our proxy statement. - Conduct an annual evaluation of the Compensation and Human Capital Committee's performance. - Review and assess the adequacy of the committee's charter, at least annually, and recommend proposed changes to the Board. - Perform any other activities consistent with the Compensation and Human Capital Committee Charter, the Company's Articles of Association and governing law, as the Compensation and Human Capital Committee or the Board deems necessary or appropriate.
+The Compensation and Human Capital Committee then reports the CEO actions taken to the full Board. - Has sole authority to determine the CEO's corporate goals and objectives relevant to their compensation and evaluate their performance against those goals and objectives. - Review and approve compensation, including salaries, annual incentives, long-term incentives, equitybased awards and all other executive benefits for all executive officers. - Review and approve executive compensation and benefit programs including the Company's executive incentive compensation plans, equity-based plans and executive pension and welfare plans. - Review broad-based employee benefit programs and recommend to the Board proposals for adoption, significant amendment or termination of such plans. - Review and discuss with management the potential risks associated with our compensation policies, incentive plans and programs, and whether such policies, plans and programs incentivize unnecessary and excessive risk taking.
+Review any material, non-recurring discretionary bonus pool programs for broad employee groups. - Exercise all powers and discretion vested in the Board under our equity compensation plans, including the authority to grant awards. - Establish, or recommend to the Board, stock ownership guidelines for executive officers and monitor compliance with those guidelines. - Approve the creation of any new clawback policy or the revision of our existing clawback policies, allowing the Company to recoup compensation paid to employees, and monitor compliance with such policies. - Assist the Board in its oversight of our key programs, policies and strategies related to its management of human capital resources, including recruitment, development and retention of personnel, talent management and workplace culture.

+- Oversee the succession and development plans (including succession plans for emergencies) for the CEO and other executive officers.
+For clarity, succession and development planning (including for emergencies) for the CEO will be overseen by the independent members of the Board unless all independent directors are also members of the Compensation and Human Capital Committee. - Approve the content of employment, severance and change in control plans or arrangements or amendments to those plans or arrangements for executive officers. - Advise the Board on management proposals to shareholders on executive compensation matters; oversee management's engagement with shareholders and proxy advisory firms on executive compensation matters; review the results of advisory votes on executive compensation and consider any implications in connection with the Committee's ongoing determinations and recommendations regarding executive officer compensation and the Company's executive compensation policies and practices. - Review, and recommend to the Board inclusion of, the executive compensation disclosures made in our annual proxy statement or annual report on Form 10-K, including the Compensation Discussion and Analysis, and prepare the report to be included therein. - Conduct an annual evaluation of the Compensation and Human Capital Committee's performance. - Review and assess the adequacy of the committee's charter, at least annually, and recommend proposed changes to the Board. - Perform any other activities consistent with the Compensation and Human Capital Committee Charter, the Company's Articles of Association and governing law, as the Compensation and Human Capital Committee or the Board deems necessary or appropriate.